SumOfUs/Champaign/README.md

 * Install gem dependencies by running `gem install bundler` and then `bundle install`.
 * Install node dependencies by running `yarn`
+* Setup your local env variables by running `cp .env .env.development` and edit `.env.development` if needed.
 * Setup your db connection by running `cp config/env.template.yml config/env.yml` and edit `config/env.yml` with your development database information.
 * Create the development databases: `bundle exec rake db:create`